marbles-ai/mservice-python/README.md

-# Marbles deployment
+# Service support for python

-Core stuff for python services, gRPC and AWS.
-The gRPC proto files are located at submodule [proto](./proto).
+Core stuff for python services and gRPC endpoints.
+The gRPC proto files are located in submodule [proto](./proto).
-The base gRPC service interfaces are built for python and included with the package.
-This allows us to control gRPC deployment from a python script.
+The base gRPC service interfaces are included with the wheel.

-Currently we only use AWS however we can add other service providers to this package.

 ## Cloning
 This project links to a protobuf submodule.
 After cloning this project you must run: